 Listen to the whole story.

-What role do community leaders in Detriot hope that immigrants will play in the city?
+- What role do community leaders in Detroit hope that immigrants will play in the city?

-According to the various experts interviewed in the piece, why do many newcomers find Detriot an attractive place to live and work?
+- According to the various experts interviewed in the piece, why do many newcomers find Detroit an attractive place to live and work?